HadeelAls618/Electricity_Demand_Predictor/README.md

 #### **Steps:**

-1. Load preprocessed features and targets from the feature store.
+1. Load preprocessed time series data from the feature store.
+2. Transform data into features and target:
+   - **Prediction Target**: Hourly electricity demand for NY.
+   - **Features**:
+     - Hourly temperature for NY
+     - Day and month as integer features
+     - Bank holiday status (binary: True/False)
+     - Lag-based features for time-series analysis
-2. Train a **LightGBM model** with hyperparameter tuning using **Optuna** with 5-fold cross-validation.
+3. Train a **LightGBM model** with hyperparameter tuning using **Optuna** with 5-fold cross-validation.
-3. Implement **feature engineering**:
+4. Implement **feature engineering**:
    - Adding US Federal Holidays using `pandas.tseries.holiday`.
    - Incorporating time-series features (lags, rolling statistics).
-4. Evaluate the model using **Mean Absolute Error (MAE)**.
+5. Evaluate the model using **Mean Absolute Error (MAE)**.
-5. Store the trained model in the **Hopsworks Model Registry**.
+6. Store the trained model in the **Hopsworks Model Registry**.

-#### **Performance**

-- The best model configuration was selected based on MAE.
-- The estimated MAE on the test set is **approximately 25 GWh**, aligning with EIA forecasts.

 ### **3. Inference Pipeline**

-The inference pipeline is responsible for generating hourly electricity demand predictions using the trained model.
+The inference pipeline is responsible for generating hourly electricity demand predictions using the trained model from model registory and the features from feature store.

 #### **Steps:**